Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 A counter field within each slot keeps track of how many readers have registered.
 Library functions must call `psa_register_read` before reading the key data witin a slot, and `psa_unregister_read` after they have finished operating.

+Any call to `psa_slot_state_transition`, `psa_register_read` or `psa_unregister_read` must be performed by a function which holds the global mutex.

 Library functions which operate on a slot will return `PSA_ERROR_BAD_STATE` if the slot is in an inappropriate state for the function at the linearization point.

-A state transition diagram can be found in docs/architecture/psa-thread-safety/key-slot-state-transitions.jpg.
+A state transition diagram can be found in docs/architecture/psa-thread-safety/key-slot-state-transitions.png.
 In this diagram, an arrow between two states `q1` and `q2` with label `f` indicates that if the state of a slot is `q1` immediately before `f`'s linearization point, it may be `q2` immediately after `f`'s linearization point.
 The linearization point of a state changing call to a function must be a call to `psa_slot_state_transition`.
+(A function which: locks the global mutex, performs some operation, calls `psa_slot_state_transition` and then unlocks the global mutex, cleans up and returns can satisfy this requirement).

 #### Generating the state transition diagram from source